Old

 Mill, each riding a

-upon them they saw a large body of blue clad horsemen coming at a gallop.
+saw a large body of blue clad horsemen coming at a gallop.
+As they

-the leader of the Yankees commanded.
+the Yankees commanded.
 "Halt!
 Halt!"
-"Lie down on your horse
+"Lie down on your horse and lay the

-and lay the whip!"
-Mr. Brooks cried to his brother, doing the same, each
+whip!"
+Mr. Brooks cried to his brother, doing the same, each expecting

-expecting a volley of bullets to be fired at them.
-For some reason the
+a volley of bullets to be fired at them.
+For some reason the ursuers

-ursuers did not fire, evidently bent on capturing the boys' horses.
-Though
+did not fire, evidently bent on capturing the boys' horses.
+Though hotly

-hotly pressed they gained on the enemy.
-Passing the home of Henry Wood,
+pressed they gained on the enemy.
+Passing the home of Henry Wood, Mr. Brooks

-Mr. Brooks called to the family to tell the Yankees they had gone another
+called to the family to tell the Yankees they had gone another direction

-direction (later he learned they did).
-Fearing to ride home lest the enemy
+(later he learned they did).
+Fearing to ride home lest the enemy would

-would overtake them, after two miles at a dead run, the boys turned and
+overtake them, after two miles at a dead run, the boys turned and made

-made for "Beachtree Hammock" in Big Sandy Swamp, which they could reach
+for "Beachtree Hammock" in Big Sandy Swamp, which they could reach by crossing

-by crossing a marsh, and where they knew no Yankee would ever find them.
+a marsh, and where they knew no Yankee would ever find them.
+All afternoon

-All afternoon they waited here.
-Near night leaving their horses securely
+they waited here.
+Near night leaving their horses securely tied they walked

-tied they walked to the edge of the swamp where Mr. Brooks climbed a tall
+to the edge of the swamp where Mr. Brooks climbed a tall tree to reconnoitre.

 JOHNSON